 Just before the third surgery, Blaine was awake, though unable to speak.
 Doctors and nurses gave him a whiteboard to communicate with his father.

-As the phone calls piled up, and Blaine listened to all the friends and family and loved ones in his life, he blinked his eyes and cried and smiled.
+As the phone calls piled up, and Blaine listened to all the friends and family and loved ones in his life, he blinked his eyes, cried and then smiled.

 A person on the other line joked to Blaine, "You've finally got your street cred."

 Blaine responded through the whiteboard, slowly writing each letter.
 "I ...m ...m ...o...r...e ...h...o...l...e...y"

 "He has maintained his sense of humor through all of his unbelievably," Bob said.
 "He's an amazing dude."

 Back in Tallahassee, Carly was with her family and thinking of the next steps.
 While she was unable to be in Durham with her brother, she thought she could help in another way.

 "As soon as people started hearing what happened, we thought of, 'What can we do?'" she said.
 "I had a couple people say, Why don't you do a GoFundMe?
 And I was like, you know what, I think that's the best idea."

 Not thinking much of it, Thomas set the goal at $20,000.
 It got surpassed in a few days.
 First it was family members and friends.
 And then friends of Florida State.
 And then even more donations came, some from people high up in the sports world.